twosigma/beakerx/README.md

   panel.
 And for regular notebook pages the extension handles:

   * running initialization cells,

   * publication,

   * autotranslation,

-  * the getCodeCell and runByTag APIs,
+  * the getCodeCells and runByTag APIs,

-  * callbacks for table and plot actions.
+  * callbacks for table and plot actions,

+  * UI customizations such as changing the fonts, allowing wide code cells, and disabling autosave.

 * [kernel](kernel) The Java implementation of the kernels is here.
-  The main directory is [kernel/base](kernel/base) which has generic code for all the languages, and then there is one subdirectory for each language.
-The base kernel has classes for Jupyter's Comm protocol (a layer on ZMQ), magics, the classpath, etc.  It also has the runtime, which consists of widget APIs.
+  The main directory is [kernel/base](kernel/base) which has generic code for all the languages.
+The base kernel has classes for Jupyter's Comm protocol (a layer over ZMQ), magics, the classpath (including loading from maven), and the kernl parts of the widget APIs.

+  There is also a subdirectory for each language which has the evaluator for that language, plus scala has wrappers for the widgets so they have native types.

 * [test](test) The e2e tests, which are made with wdio (selenium, chromedriver, jasmine).